CartoDB/carto-vl/docs/guides/03-Styling-your-visualization-using-Expressions.md

 This makes our boolean logic a [fuzzy boolean logic](https://en.wikipedia.org/wiki/Fuzzy_logic), making most animations (blendings) work out of the box.

 ### Using dataset feature properties
 To refer to a dataset feature property we can use the dollar sign.
-For example, `$price` refers to the features property named ‘price’ in the dataset.
+For example, `$price` refers to the feature property named ‘price’ in the dataset.

-We’ll use this extensively in the Data-driven visualization guide.
+We’ll use this extensively in the [Data-driven visualization guide](/developers/carto-vl/guides/data-driven-visualizations-part-1/).

 ### Accessing and modifying visualization properties